nathanstitt/guard-jest/README.md

 end
 ```

+## Interactive use

+From the Guard console, typeing 'j u' and pressing enter will trigger a snaphot update.

 ## Options

 There are many options that can customize Guard::Jest to your needs.
 Options are simply supplied as hash when